tylim88/styled-break/README.md

 ```

+you don't need `css` helper if you are not doing function interpolation, this is stated in Styled Component [doc](https://styled-components.com/docs/api#css).

 ### Class Specificity Level

 On top of the septicity you set, you can control individual css property specificity level, the end result is global specificity level times individual specificity level.